nabil828/mern_demo/readme.md

 ---

 # Setting up The Server
-- Create a `server` folder using the command:
+- Create a `server` directory using the command:
     `nabil828@DESKTOP-0AB0QNR:~/mern_demo$ mkdir server`.
 Now, Express.js is the framework that we will use to build the server.
 It is defined as
   >Fast, unopinionated, minimalist web framework for Node.js